 Our work within the framework of the International Heritage Cooperation Programme can take many forms, depending on the goals of a specific project or activity.
 Together with partners, we organise network, stakeholder and expert meetings; we create trainings, workshops and co-creation labs; and we develop knowledge outputs, such as handbooks or exhibitions.
 We also organise and support International Visitors programmes, and provide advise upon request on topics that fall within the scope of our work.

-Our activities fall within three main themes under the umbrella of International Heritage Cooperation:
+Our activities fall within three main themes under the umbrella of our International Heritage Cooperation Programme:

 Albany exchange Neerbosch | a x n 2022

 In February 2022, the Historic Albany Foundation (HAF), Van ’t Lindenhoutmuseum Neerbosch-Nijmegen, and the RCE jointly initiated this international online expert exchange.
 The three-part exchange, aimed at professionals in built environment, explores development potentials of the Van Ostrande-Radliff House in Albany, New York and Kinderdorp Neerbosch in Nijmegen.
 Each part of this exchange examines the cases from different, complementary angles: area development, adaptive re-use and restoration practices.
 Taking two heritage sites situated in different contexts, the programme discusses similarity of challenges they face and ways to address them.